 Call us at our locations listed below and a Cook Children's Home Health representative will assist you.

 Referrals may be made 24 hours a day, seven days a week.
 Office hours are from 8:30 a.m. to 5:30 p.m., Monday through Friday.
 After hours, an answering service will connect referring physicians or clinicians to the on-call nurse.

 Cook Children's Medical Center is proud to be a Magnet-designated organization since 2006.
 This recognition of quality patient care and nursing excellence has been achieved by only 7 percent of health care organizations nationwide.
-In January 2011, Cook Children's was re-designated.
-This recognition of quality patient care and nursing excellence has been achieved by only three percent of health care organizations nationwide.
+Since then, Cook Children's has been re-designated two more times, in January 2011 and again in March 2016.
+This recognition of quality patient care and nursing excellence has been achieved by only a very small percentage of health care organizations nationwide.